dtm2451/dittoSeq/README.md

 ## Demux Import Function:

-**`importDemux2Seurat()`** - imports Demuxlet info into a pre-made Seurat object.
+**`importDemux()`** - imports Demuxlet info into a pre-made Seurat or SingleCellExperiment object.

-Note: this function is not currently Seurat-specific, thus the name, but it will be extended to SCEs in the future.

-To get started, point it to the target Seurat object, the location of your Demuxlet .best output, and pick between these two methods:
+To get started, point it to the target Seurat/SCE object, the location of your Demuxlet .best output, and pick between these two methods:

 ### Option1: Use this if your data was generated by 10X and lanes have been merged together using `cellranger aggr`

 This option makes use of the "-1", "-2", "-3", ..., that cellranger aggr adds to the end of your cell barcodes in order to keep the lanes separate.

-I recommend running demuxlet for each lane separately as these "-#"s are not updated within the BAM files.
+(Note: Run demuxlet separately and do not merge BAMs because these "-#"s are not updated within the BAM files. importDemux can handle the incrementation internally.)

-`importDemux2Seurat()` can take in multiple demuxlet.best file locations, and will then modify the unchanged "-1" in demuxlet's barcodes to the aggr-consistent "-#" based on the order in which they are supplied.
+`importDemux()` can take in multiple demuxlet.best file locations, and will then modify the unchanged "-1" in demuxlet's barcodes to the aggr-consistent "-#" based on the order in which they are supplied.

 ```
 library(Seurat)
-library(DittoSeq)
+library(dittoSeq)
-# Make a Seurat from your 10X Data
+# Make a Seurat or SingleCellExperiment object from your 10X Data
 # seurat.object <- CreateSeuratObject(Read10X("Location.of.cellranger.outs"))
 # Here, we will instead use Seurat's pbmc_small data
-seurat.object <- pbmc_small
+object <- pbmc_small

 #Run the import
   #Note: You can leave Lane.names blank, but if you choose to use custom names, make
   #      sure to provied the same number of Lane.names as you had separate 10X lanes.
-seurat.object <- importDemux2Seurat(seurat.object,
+object <- importDemux(object,
     Lane.names = c("name1","name2","name3"),
-                             Demuxlet.best = c(
+    demuxlet.best = c(
         "Location/Demuxlet1.best",
         "Location/Demuxlet2.best",
         "Location/Demuxlet3.best"),
     verbose = TRUE)
 ```

 ### Option2: Use this if your multiple lane data was not generated by `cellranger` or not merged with `cellranger aggr`